 We do not want the Finnish suggestion to let some procedures have PROCPRO 16S02 (leading to DRG R05O/394O) instead of PROCPRO 16S01 because they are also typical inpatient procedures, hardly possible to do on outpatients because of the risk for postoperative bleeding.
 Thus, we are convinced that all cases in DRG R01O/393O are miscoded and they are much cheaper than the cases in DRG R05O/394O.
 But if Finland still wants the proposed procedures to go to DRG 394O it is possible by adding a new PROCPRO (16S03) to the codes and construction of a new rule in Drglogic based on that PROCPRO leading to DRG 394O.
 This new rule is placed immediately before the present rule for DRG 393O.
 This special solution is also described in the Excel file TC_#459_2018.

-#13 Updated by Kristiina Kahur 10 months ago
+#13 Updated by Kristiina Kahur about 1 year ago

 Finnish National DRG-Centre 9-3-2018

 The solution Sweden is providing seems fine for us when it comes to the deletion of the rule of DRG 393O.
 Letting the cases to group to DRG 468O would make sense because this way we could catch the cases with potential incorrect coding (splenectomy in outpatient settings).

 However, we would like the expert group to consider the change of PROCPROs of abovementioned procedure codes.
 At least the codes of biopsy of spleen (JMB00/JMSB00 and JMB01/JMSB01) are not clinically, but also economically equal to codes expressing the splenectomy (which is the case in the current logic).

 #14 Updated by Martti Virtanen about 1 year ago